sourcegraph/about/content/blogposts/go/gophercon-2019-go-module-proxy-life-of-a-query.md

 />

 This is what the flow looks like without a proxy.
 Pretty simple, right?
 A Go developer runs a go command, like `go get`.
 And the go command hits the origin server directly every time the package isn't in the user's local cache.
 By origin server here, we're referring to any place where Go source code is hosted.
-Like Github, for example.
+Like GitHub, for example.

 'go get' changes behavior depending on whether the go command is running in module-aware mode or if its running in GOPATH mode.
 Proxies are only used in module-aware mode, so that's the behavior we're going to discuss.